bvinoth186/notes/cheat.md

   - Ec2 auto scaling
   - Application auto scaling api
 - EC2 Auto Scaling can also detect when an instance is unhealthy, terminate it, and launch an instance to replace it.
+- Components required to setup effectively
+  - Launch configuration
+  - ELB
+  - Auto Scaling
+- Launch configuration cannot be edited once its created
+- if you want to update launch configuration, you can use existing launch configuration as base, create new one, and update the new launch configuration in a auto scaling group.
+- Scaling default metict types
+  - Average CPU Utilization
+  - Network In
+  - Network Out
+  - Application ELB request count per target
+- Scalling based on Memory (RAM) - custom metric
+- Health check grace period - even if the EC2 is unhealthy, auto scaling will not act until the health check grace period expires
+- Termination Policy
+  - Default - useful if you have more then one scaling policy for the group
+  - Oldest Instance - useful if you are upgrading the instances in the auto scaling group.
+This will be helpful to get rid of old instance types
+  - Newest instance - useful if you want to test your new launch configuration
+  - Oldest launch configuration - useful if you have updated the launch configuration
+  - ClosestToNextInstanceHour - terminates the instances that are closest to next billing hour. helps to manage EC2 usage costs
+- Scaling policy
+  - Simple scaling
+  - Step Scaling
+  - Target tracking scaling
+- Default Termination poilcy
+  - If multiple AZ, choose AZ which has more instances
+  - select the instance which has oldest launch configuration
+  - if more then 1 instace with oldest launch configuration, then select the instance which is close to next billing hour
+  - if more then one then select random

 # Placement Group
 - Placement group nane is unique per AWS account